 Before I added my moss, I decided I wanted to create a little ravine with – you guessed it – some little pebbles I had leftover from another build.

-I gently placed them across my substrate to mimic a babbling stream, from high to low.
+I gently placed them across my substrate to mimic a babbling stream from high to low.

-Now for the final touch, moss.
+Now for the final touch: moss.

 It can be pretty fiddly, but you’ll need to trim away the brown excess before placing it.
-Break off a clump of moss, and pinch the fluffy green side together as you snip away the brown side.
+Break off a clump of moss and pinch the fluffy green side together as you snip away the brown side.
 Then, you’re free to place it where you like.

 You can use these tufts to create a full ground cover or dot them around in clumps.
 Both ways would look fitting in a woodland scene.

-I haven’t done it in this project, but if you want to level up your build, you can attach aquatic moss (like Java Moss) directly onto hardscape for it to grow across as it would in the forest.
+I haven’t done it in this project, but if you want to level up your build, you can attach aquatic moss (like Java Moss) directly onto the hardscape for it to grow across as it would in the forest.

 Give it a spray of water and seal that baby up!
 It’s always best to err on the side of caution when it comes to watering.
 You can always add more, but it’s hard to remove if you overdo it.